samrcwaters/design-patterns-in-nodejs/ch2_the_module_system/ch2notes.md

 * Use special `import()` operator to import some heavy module that might only be accessed in a rare case
   * returns a promise

+### Circular Dependencies
+* ESM is better than CommonJS at handling circular dependencies
+  * Module exports are just read-only live bindings
+  * Swapping the import ordering of modules that form circular dependencies doesn't changea anything, whereas it does for CommonJS
+  * Paths are ignored if that module has already been imported

+### 3 Phases of ESM imports
+1. Parsing: The dependency graph is explored in a depth first fashion.
+Every module is visited only once
+2. Instantiation: The interpreter walks the tree generated in phase 1 from the bottom to the top, building out a map of the exported names from each module.
+The names are passed to the module importing that dependecy.
+3. Evaluation: All code in every file is executed (bottom-up).